Tel Aviv Marathon: History

 For the 2020 edition of the marathon, although foreigners were initially banned from competing due to concerns regarding the coronavirus pandemic, the Ministry of Health partially lifted the ban days before the competition and allowed "diplomats, foreign residents, and international residents" that were already in Israel to participate in the marathon.

 In 2021, the marathon did not take place due to the coronavirus pandemic.
 Instead, a virtual event was held, using a dedicated app which remained available for a week and a half to allow runners to choose a time and location of their choice and receive information on their distance and running time in the app.

+In 2026, the Tel Aviv Marathon took place on late February with approximately 50,000 participants-one of the largest turnouts in the event's history.
+During the event, 35 runners received medical treatment at Sourasky Medical Center's on-site tent for issues including heatstroke, general weakness, arrhythmia, and orthopedic injuries; five were reported in critical condition due to heatstroke, and six required hospital admission.